-Born at M Health Fairview Masonic Children’s Hospital, in Minneapolis, Minnesota | A NICU Birth Story of Gratitude in Photographs and Video
+Born at M Health Fairview Masonic Children’s Hospital, in Minneapolis, Minnesota | A NICU Birth Story of Gratitude in Photographs

-In our prenatal meeting for doula support, Caroline asked, “Is it possible to feel joy in a birth like mine?”
+“Is it possible to feel joy in a birth like mine?”

-Welcome to the world, keep fighting and growing sweet Nora!
+Welcome to the world, keep fighting and growing, sweet Nora!

 xo, Britt + the rest of the Gather Birth team

-Doula support and Birth Photography: Britt, Gather Birth
+Doula support and Birth photography: Britt, Gather Birth

 Interested in Doula Support or Birth Photography with Gather Birth Cooperative?